emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 Network operators update their devices components since decades.
 By consequence, update with eco-designed components can started immediatly as there is no dependency on management solutions.
 The assessement of environmental and power gains can be done manually from the datasheets of the manufacturer or using an adhoc processing.

-In the mid term, in a way to scale the assessement, inventory (TODO add ref to IVY) requires to distinguish both legacy devices which include eco-designed components and these components inside the device.
+In the mid term, in a way to scale the assessement, inventory {{IVY-WG}} requires to distinguish both legacy devices which include eco-designed components and these components inside the device.
 This must not delay the initial deployment of eco-designed components in legacy devices

 # Complex Update